SunKatana/Suffix-Array/README.md

 R=data/reference/GCF_000001405.26_GRCh38_genomic.fna
 N=10000
 for L in 40 60 80 100; do
-  Q=$DATA/illumina_reads_${L}.fasta.gz
   echo "== suffix array len=$L N=$N =="
-  /usr/bin/time -v python fmindex_search.py --reference "$R" --query "$Q" --query_ct "$N" done
+  /usr/bin/time -v python fmindex_search.py --reference "$R" --query "data/illumina_reads_${L}.fasta.gz" --query_ct "$N"
+done
 ```
 At the time of submitting, it was still running.
 Attempts at running it locally caused PC crashes, and I only managed server access very late.
+Now, a week later, this still couldnt properly run.
+The Index construction crashes with this datasize, and we reimplemented everything in C++.

 ### Conclusion
 Normally, the FMindex should be vastly superior in both runtime and memory compared to the suffix array.
 Our implementation is lacking in both.
-We also attempted implementing it in C++, but had issues with the Seqan3 integration, as described in the github, and didn't finish it in time.
-Our cpp FMindex is attached in the submission.
+We also attempted implementing it in C++, but had issues with the Seqan3 integration at the time, and redid it in the next part.
 Our implementation did however achieve a runtime scaling well with query_ct.

 Due to the bad runtimes of python implementations, we redid all implementations in C++, and some changes were done to last weeks report, mainly the correct paths for data is now used in the code execution: